zyn-org/zyn/docs/PROTOCOL.md

 **Modulator-To-Server Connections (M2S)**:
 - Initiated by the modulator using [M2S_CONNECT](#m2s_connect)
 - Authenticate via shared secret
-- Only one modulator connection allowed per server
 - Used by modulator to send direct messages to clients

 **Connection Persistence:**